On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Abstract

 \section{Abstract}

-For $n+1\geq 3$, we construct complete solutions to Ricci flow on $\RR^{n+1}$ which encounter global singularities at a finite time $T$.
-The singularities are forming arbitrarily slowly with the curvature blowing up arbitrarily fast at the rate $(T-t)^{-2\lambda}$ for $\lambda\geq1$.
+In each dimension $N\geq 3$ and for each real number $\lambda\geq 1$, we construct a family of complete rotationally symmetric solutions to Ricci flow on $\RR^{N}$ which encounter a global singularity at a finite time $T$.
+The singularity forms arbitrarily slowly with the curvature blowing up arbitrarily fast at the rate $(T-t)^{-(\lambda+1)}$.
 Near the origin, blow-ups of such a solution converge uniformly to the Bryant soliton.
 Near spatial infinity, blow-ups of such a solution converge uniformly to the shrinking cylinder soliton.
-As an application of this result, we prove that there exist standard solutions of Ricci flow on $\RR^{n+1}$ whose blow-ups near the origin converge uniformly to the Bryant soliton.
+As an application of this result, we prove that there exist standard solutions of Ricci flow on $\RR^N$ whose blow-ups near the origin converge uniformly to the Bryant soliton.